 Remove The Mixer Spout From The Tap

-In some cases there is a small grub screw at the back, which when undone will allow the spout to be pulled upward from the body and finally, some mixer spouts have no actual fixing holding them in.
+In some cases there is a small grub screw at the back, which when undone will allow the spout to be pulled upward and away from the body.

-This type allows you to simply pull up on the spout and release it from the grip of the seal which is generally on the bottom of the spout.
+Finally, some don’t have any fixings at all and to remove them you simply pull up on the spout and release it from the grip of the seal which is generally on the bottom of the spout.